Preventing the next Big Tobacco

 We should meet people where they are at, but never leave them where they are at.

-Congressman Patrick J. KennedyCo-Founder, Smart Approached to Marijuana
+Congressman Patrick J. KennedyCo-Founder, Smart Approaches to Marijuana